ausmani23/chinashock/README.md

 1. Create a 'files' folder in the main directory
 2. Download '02_prepped.RData' into that folder (via [this link](https://www.dropbox.com/s/gpjx11jb2eyg7wz/02_prepped.RData?dl=0))
-3. Create an 'output' folder
+3. Create an 'output' folder in the main directory
-4. Run all numbered .R files, in order.
+4. Run all numbered .R files, in order